Analysis - Ice Sheets Today

 Much of the Greenland Ice Sheet was cooler than average over the main summer months of June, July, and August (Figure 2a).
 Despite the above average number of melt days across the east-central ice sheet, overall conditions were 1 to 1.5 degrees Celsius (2 to 3 degrees Fahrenheit) below average, and 0.5 to 1.0 degrees Celsius (1 to 2 degrees Fahrenheit) below average for the three-month period prevailed over the southern part of the ice sheet.
 To the north, conditions were near-average to slightly above average by about 0.5 degree Celsius (1 degree Fahrenheit).

 The surface mass balance (SMB), or the total amount of snow and rain minus evaporation and meltwater runoff, remained above average for the entire summer, owing to frequent snowfalls through the season (Figure 2b).
 Greenland ended the 2023 to 2024 water cycle, which is calculated from September 2023 to August 2024, with a net increase in surface mass.
 Ice Sheets Today calculates the annual cycle from November to October to capture late-season events, which generally do not lead to runoff.
-However, faster glacier flow—a consistent feature of the ice sheet since the early 2000’s—will lead to a net loss of ice overall for the year.
+However, faster glacier flow—a consistent feature of the ice sheet since the early 2000’s—will lead to a net loss of ice for the year.
 So far in the 2024 to 2025 water cycle, which is calculated from November 2024 to October 2025, Greenland’s net snowfall is near average.

 weather conditions for the Greenland Ice Sheet for June, July, and August